 Actuaries analyze the financial costs of risk and uncertainty.
-Actuaries are in high demand with the job outlook expected to grow much faster than average in the next decade.
-This certificate program is designed to prepare both current and returning students for a career as an actuary.
-Students completing the certificate are prepared to pass the P/1 (Probability), FM/2 (Financial Mathematics) examinations and would obtain VEE credit for economics, corporate finance, and applied statistical methods topics once a second actuarial examination is passed.
+Actuaries are in high demand, with the job outlook expected to grow much faster than average in the next decade.
+This certificate program is designed to prepare current and returning students for a career as an actuary.
+Students completing the certificate are prepared to pass the P/1 (Probability) and FM/2 (Financial Mathematics) examinations, and would obtain VEE credit for economics, corporate finance, and applied statistical methods topics once a second actuarial examination is passed.
 The certificate requires a total of 31 or 32 credit hours and can be completed concurrently with a Penn State Behrend degree or via continuing education.

 - MATH 230: Calculus and Vector Analysis (4 credits)

 - STAT 301: Statistical Analysis I (3 credits)

 - STAT 401: Experimental Methods OR SCM 200 Introduction to Statistics for Business OR STAT 200 Elementary Statistics (3 or 4 credits)